banoodle/drupal-modules/sp_gatedassets/README.txt

 3. This works with marketo forms2 with or without progressive profiling enabled.

-4. To configure, enable module and set marketo key and form id at /admin/config/search/sp_gatedassets
+4. To configure, enable module and set marketo key and form id in gated-assets.tpl.php

+Todo: add admin UI for adding marketo key and form id.

 Author: Anne ("Banoodle") Bonham abonham@mollyduggan.com